almostearthling/when-command-docs/wizard.rst

 The configuration page depends obviously on the selected item.
-Once the task and circumstance have been chosen and possibly configured, by clicking the *Forward* button it is possible to review the action details:
+Once the task and circumstance have been chosen and possibly configured, by clicking the *Next* button it is possible to review the action details:

 .. image:: _static/when-wizard_wiz04.png

 here the user is still in time to change her or his mind and either modify anything or completely abort the operation by pressing the *Esc* key (or just closing the window).
-If the *Forward* button is clicked, the action is registered in **When**.
+If the *Next* button is clicked, the action is registered in **When**.